 On the quayside, by the giant boat-chains, is a statue of Lynn native Captain George Vancouver, famous for mapping the west coast of America in the late 18th century.
 Nearby is the country's most intact Hanseatic-era warehouse, Hanse House, now including a tea room, and bar for food and refreshments.
 Just a few metres away is Marriott's Warehouse a beautiful 16th century brick and stone warehouse now converted into a restaurant and heritage centre featuring displays about the history and development of King's Lynn.
 There are now pontoons at the quayside for boats on The Wash.

 At the heart of medieval old town beautiful Saturday Market Place, dominated by the magnificent King's Lynn Minster.
 Look out for the flood level markings by the west door.
-Equally impressive The Trinity Guildhall and Town Hall with its stunning flint chequerboard patterned front is also home, to Tales of the Old Gaol House which also displays the town's regalia including the superb 14th century King John Cup.
-Would you believe that King's Lynn has more Grade 1 listed buildings than York.
+Equally impressive is the early 16th-century Trinity Guildhall and the Town Hall, with its stunning flint chequerboard patterned front, is home to Tales of the Old Gaol House which also displays the town's regalia including the superb 14th century King John Cup.
+Would you believe that King's Lynn, a treasury of historic buildings, has more Grade 1 listed buildings than York!

 Stunning heritage and attractions of Visit West Norfolk...

 A short walk along the sweeping curve of Queen Street is King Street, the town's most elegant thoroughfare, eulogised by Sir John Betjeman as one of the best walks in England.
 Here you'll find St George’s Guildhall, dating from 1410 and one of the oldest surviving in the country.
 Historic warehouses behind now house the King's Lynn Arts Centre.
 A short walk down Ferry Lane leads to the foot ferry across to West Lynn.
 The short trip is rewarded by superb views back across to the historic waterfront of King's Lynn.